why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/zypper.md

   \      /  \      /
   softwareA  softwareB
 ```
 Let's assume for simplicity that no other software requires `lib4`.
-Under this assumption, if the user remove softwareB, they will want to remove `lib4`, but neither `lib3` nor `lib6`, because the former is directly required by `softwareA`, while the latter is indirectly by `softwareA` via `lib3`.
+Under this assumption, if the user remove softwareB, they will want
+to remove `lib4`, but neither `lib3` nor `lib6`, because the former is directly required by `softwareA`, while the latter is
+indirectly required by `softwareA` via `lib3`.

-In addition to this issue imagine the user updates `softwareB` so that it ends up depending on a new version of library `lib4`, say `lib4*`.
+In addition to this issue imagine the user updates `softwareB` so that it ends up depending on a new version of library `lib4`,
+say `lib4*`.
 This means that we need to recast the above structure as:
 ```
     lib5      lib6
    /    \    /    \